 While few people bother to talk about it, hygiene is an important part of survival.
 Amongst other things, that means being able to dig a latrine and bury your waste, rather than leaving it sitting on the ground.
 Human waste, left sitting on the ground, can spread disease and make food sources inedible.
 Obviously this isn’t that important if you’re on-the-move, but if you’re hunkering down in the same spot in the wild for any decent length of time, you’ll want to have some kind of method of dealing with human waste.

-The best camp shovels are the ones which have a lot of other features built into them.
+The best survival shovels and e tools are the ones which have a lot of other features built into them.
 While lightweight is normally the rule for backpacking gear, I’ve found this to be untrue of camp shovels.
 A slightly larger, heavier shovel will work better, allowing you to dig faster, and will stand up to heavy use and abuse better.
 Having a sharp edge for using it as a hatchet and a blunt area to use it as a hammer potentially eliminates the need for those tools as well.

 Many people see the hatchet as a high priority tool, although I’m not one of them.
 The main reason for needing a hatchet is for splitting wood for the fire.
 But that’s a lot of weight to carry around just for that purpose.
 Wood can be split with a knife or machete as well, using either of them as a wedge and pounding on the back of the blade with a piece of tree branch.